 Results should be presented with clarity and precision.
 The results should be written in the past tense when describing findings in the author(s)’s experiment.
 Previously published findings should be written in the present tense.
 Results should be explained, but largely without referring to the literature.
 Discussion, speculation and detailed interpretation of data should not be included in the results but should be put into the discussion section.

 Acknowledgement (if any): This section can be kept at the end of the manuscript before reference section.
 This section can be used to acknowledge the help of those who do not qualify for authorship or to acknowledge funding, donated resources or significant contribution to the research.

-References: ( MLA / APA Style ) References to the literature cited for the manuscript should be numbered in order of appearance in the manuscript and cited in the text with superscript numbers.
-The reference number should follow the following format.
+References/Citations: (APA/MLA/Chicago – Style as per study field) References to the literature cited for the manuscript should be numbered in order of appearance in the manuscript and cited in the text with superscript numbers.

 - Anil S. (1999): Ethics in Tenali Rama’s comic stories, Shikshansanshodhan: Journal of Arts.
 Vol-1, Issue-1, pp. 21-25.

 - Shah R., and Ramesh G.R, (2008): “Article title”, Journal of Social Sciences,Vol-2, Issue-5, pp. 12-15.

 - S.Gupta.(2006): Introduction to human Research, 3rd.
 Ed.
 RCS Publication, pp. 34-96. .